MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/communication-compliance-policies.md

 - **All policies**: This is the default view, displaying all the policies in the list.

 - **Show only favorites**: Groups policies by favorites at the top of the list.
-This option shows only those policies marked as favorites.

 ![Communication compliance sort policies by group.](../media/communication-compliance-group-favorites.png)